jamestut-vscode/vscode-reh-launcher/README.md

 - `token`: A string containing the authentication token.
 Default is to not use an authentication token at all.
 - `data_dir`: A string containing the location to server's data directory.
 Default is `server-data/data` in this repository's directory.
 - `ext_dir`: A string containing the location to server's extensions directory.
 Default is `server-data/extensions` in this repository's directory.
+- `extract_dir`: Path to extract VSCode's REH zip file.
+Default is this repository's directory.
 - `pidfile`: Path to the file that contains information about the currently running instance.
 Default is `run.pid`.
 - `logfile`: Path to the log file.
 Default is `server-data/reh-%pid.log`. `%pid` will be substituted by the PID of the launcher.
 - `extra_args`: An array of string containing extra arguments to be passed to VSCode's REH.